Report of the Statutory Auditor

 We assessed the determination of the CGUs taking into account the IFRS accounting standards and our knowledge of the organisation, structure and governance of the Geberit Group.

 We compared the business results of the year under review with the forecasts prepared in the prior year in order to identify any assumptions that, with hindsight, appeared too optimistic regarding the cash flows.
 The business results of the year under review were in line with the budget.
-As in previous years, Management based its forecasts this year on the growth rates and margins according to the current business plan of the Geberit Group.

 We compared Management's assumptions concerning long-term revenue growth and margin growth with industry growth figures and historical margin data, respectively.
 We compared the discount rate with the cost of capital of the Group and of analogous firms.
 In addition, we performed a plausibility check on the forecast change in net working capital.